fetchai/docs/pages/docs/guides/agents/agentverse-mailbox.md

 # How to use the AgentVerse Mailbox Service

+μAgents can communicate remotely by also using the Agentverse Explorer [↗️](https://agentverse.ai/)️.
+The Agentverse Explorer is a platform that aims at creating a decentralized network of agents capable of communicating and interacting with each other.
+Agents in the Agentverse can send and receive messages, execute tasks, and collaborate with other agents to achieve various goals.

-In this tutorial, we show how to enable remote communications between μAgents through the Agentverse Mailbox Service.
+In this guide, we want to show how to enable remote communications between μAgents using the Agentverse Mailbox Service [↗️](/docs/references/contracts/uagents-almanac/register-in-the-agentverse-mailbox.md).

-For information on this, visit the dedicated section in our [references section](/docs/references/contracts/uagents-almanac/register-in-the-agentverse-mailbox.md)
+## Walk-through example

+We make use of the [μAgents Remote Communication](/docs/guides/agents/start-communicating-with-other-agents/remote-communication.md) guide, but now we specify the **Mailbox server** and the **API Key** for our μAgents.

-## Alice
+### Alice

 1. First of all, let's create a script for **alice**: `touch alice.py`
-2. We then need to import the necessary classes from the **uagents** and **uagents.setup**, and define the **Message** class for messages to be exchanged between our μAgents:
+2. We need to import the necessary classes from **uagents** (**Agent**, **Context**, **Model**) and **uagents.setup** (**fund_agent_if_low**), and define the **Message** class for messages to be exchanged between our μAgents.
+We also need to generate a secure **SEED_PHRASE** (e.g., https://pypi.org/project/mnemonic/) and get the address of our agent, which is  needed to register it to create a Mailbox, alongside a name (i.e., alice in this case).
+Following this, we would need to sign up at Agentverse [↗️](https://agentverse.ai) to get an **API key**:

     ```py copy
     from uagents import Agent, Context, Model